varnish/Varnish-Book/varnish_book.rst

    All these requests together with the client response are arranged in the order they are initiated.
    This arrangement is easier to grasp than when grouping by VXID.
-   Section `Content Composition`_ shows how to analyze the log for Edge Side Includes (ESI) transactions.
+   The `Content Composition`_ section shows how to analyze the log for Edge Side Includes (ESI) transactions.

    ..
 Levels and relationships of transactions
    ..
 TODO for the author: explain that levels are equal to relationships.